FDA Approval: What You Need to Know

 How does the drug development process work?

-Drug development starts with lab and animal tests.
-Then, it moves to clinical trials in humans to see if the drug is safe and works.
-These trials have three phases, getting bigger with each one.
-After trials, the company sends the data to the FDA for review.
-While traditionally taking around 10 years, new fast-track programs can significantly accelerate this for some drugs.
+Development starts with laboratory and animal testing, progresses to human clinical trials in three phases, and concludes with FDA data review.
+While traditionally taking around 10 years, fast-track programs can accelerate this timeline for certain drugs.

 What does FDA approval of a drug signify?